busstoptaktik/geodesy/ruminations/010-rumination.md

 The text is long, and the subject both sprawling and convoluted.
 But the gist of it is, that:

-- The original conceptual model leading to 19111 was mostly in disagreement with the common geodetic world view.
-But it was simple and sufficient as long as metre-level absolute accuracy was acceptable
+- The original conceptual model prior to 19111 was mostly in disagreement with the common geodetic world view.
+But it was simple and sufficient as long as meter-level absolute accuracy was acceptable
 - As accuracy requirements grew, this non-geodetic conceptual model was not feasible anymore, and the model, in its 19111 incarnation, is in closer agreement with common geodetic world views
-- Hence, 19111 has come a long way, but there is still more work worth doing
+- Hence, 19111 is not terrible (there's an entire, successful industry based on it, after all), but there is still more work worth doing
 - Also, a number of concepts are still either too vaguely or too restrictively defined, and hence should be revised

-**Note that** while some of the changes proposed may seem extensive at first glance, they are actually rather clarifications than substantial changes.
-The aim is to support communication with end users and developers, through better alignment between geomatics and geodesy.
-The changes should require minor-to-no changes to software implementations of the standard.
+**Note that** while some of the changes suggested below, may seem both extensive and disruptive at first glance, they are actually rather clarifications than substantial changes.
+The aim is to support communication with end users and developers, through better alignment between geomatics and geodesy, and to future-proof the terminology for a time where millimeter-scale positional accuracy will be a common expectation.
+The changes suggested should require minor-to-no changes to software implementations of the standard.

 ## Introduction